Bruno-LSEG/FDC3/website/docs/api/ref/DesktopAgent.md

 const contactListener = await fdc3.addContextListener('fdc3.contact', contact => { ... });

-// listener for a limited subset of types - Only one invocation will be made when the app joins a channel const contactListener = await fdc3.addContextListener(['fdc3.instrument', 'fdc3.instrumentList'], contact => { ... }, HandlerInvocationMode.single);
+// listener for a limited subset of types - Only one invocation will be made when the app joins a channel const singleModeListener = await fdc3.addContextListener(['fdc3.instrument', 'fdc3.instrumentList'], context => { ... }, HandlerInvocationMode.Single);

-// Not passing a HandlerInvocationMode will have the same result as the example above const contactListener = await fdc3.addContextListener(['fdc3.instrument', 'fdc3.instrumentList'], contact => { ... });
+// Not passing a HandlerInvocationMode will have the same result as setting it to Single as in the example above const noModeListener = await fdc3.addContextListener(['fdc3.instrument', 'fdc3.instrumentList'], context => { ... });

-// Specifying
-const contactListener = await fdc3.addContextListener(['fdc3.instrument', 'fdc3.instrumentList'], contact => { ... }, HandlerInvocationMode.multiple);
+// Specifying an array of context types with Multiple invocation mode, the listener will be invoked once for each of the types available in the channel upon joining it. const multipleModeListener = await fdc3.addContextListener(['fdc3.instrument', 'fdc3.instrumentList'], context => { ... }, HandlerInvocationMode.Multiple);

 // listener that logs metadata for the message a specific type const contactListener = await fdc3.addContextListener('fdc3.contact', (contact, metadata) => {